theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

  4. Install NodeJs version 4.6.0
  5. Install MongoDb version 3.2.10

-When the installation is finished the MSI of the product is launched.
+When the installation is finished then the product MSI is launched.

 Install the product
 -------------------